Keri Fox is a Smart Choice Territory Manager serving Washington state.

 Nerdphone and OOMA are the two most popular options.
 They both provide an app allowing your cell phone to function as another office phone.
 Microsoft Office 365 includes several programs such as Teams, Sharepoint and Yammer to keep office staff connected.
 MS offers a wide variety of apps, and some like POWER AUTOMATE, allow you to create automated systems and tasks.
 EZLynx has package options to link your website, management system and rater, providing potential clients a comparative rater for self-quoting online and a self-service feature for active clients.

-2. With so many business closures and the virus spread, is Personal Lines a better option than Commercial, and what about Life?
+With so many business closures and the virus spread, is personal lines a better option than commercial?
+What about life?

 According to every top producer and sales training company, creating and engaging in a regular referral system is what makes top producers.
 It is the best free marketing system you can have, with one of the highest close ratios.
 When it comes to referrals, agents are taught to just ask; however, there are other options.
 Loan officers and mortgage brokers make fantastic referral partners.
 Give each new client 3 stamped referral cards for friends and family.
 Your client gets a Starbucks card (or card of choice) for every three cards returned where contact is made.
 Read and watch videos.
 From Kindle to YouTube, and your local library, there are mountains of instructional material with many options.
 Try several until you find what works.
 Join an insurance FB group and ask other agents what works best for them.

 What are some creative ways agents can take advantage of slower times to gain deeper industry knowledge and expertise?